Professor of Music, Historical Musicology

 621B Dodge Hall

 Boynton's other volumes include From Dead of Night to End of Day (2005), coedited with Isabelle Cochelin, Musical Childhoods and the Cultures of Youth (2006), coedited with Roe-Min Kok; and Young Choristers, 650-1700 (2008), coedited with Eric Rice.
+She has published articles in The Journal of the American Musicological Society, Speculum, Viator, Traditio, and other musicology and medieval studies journals, as well as in numerous edited volumes (for a listing see the CV linked on the right).

 Professor Boynton co-chairs the Columbia University Seminar on Medieval Studies, and serves on the Advisory Board of The University Seminars.
 With Isabelle Cochelin (University of Toronto), Boynton is general editor of the interdisciplinary series Disciplina Monastica: Studies on Medieval Monastic Life/Etudes sur la vie monastique au moyen age (Brepols Publishers).
 She serves on the editorial boards of the Journal of Medieval Iberian Studies and The Journal of Musicology.